opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Hide the FeedId in all API output, and add it to input.

-Only turn this feature on if you have unique ids accross all feeds, without the feedId prefix.
+Only turn this feature on if you have unique ids across all feeds, without the feedId prefix.

 <h3 id="transmodelApi_tracingHeaderTags">tracingHeaderTags</h3>